 - 4. Select a suitable request type for this channel. - 5.
+Optionally, specify the name of the folder where emails are received.
+The default value is inbox.
+Note: this value might be case-sensitive, depending on your email provider. - 6.
 Select Save.
-You'll be redirected to your email account. - 6.
+You'll be redirected to your email account. - 7.
 Once authorized, you will see a success message about the channel being enabled.
-Your customers should now be able to create their requests via email. - (i) Good to know - If your Gmail or Yahoo! account uses two-step verification, you'll need to set up anapplicationspecific password. - If you use more than one email address to interact with your customers, you might be able to set up forwarding rules or aliases to receive requests in the email linked to your service desk project.
+Your customers should now be able to create their requests via email.

+- If your Gmail or Yahoo! account uses two-step verification, you'll need to set up anapplicationspecific password. - If you use more than one email address to interact with your customers, you might be able to set up forwarding rules or aliases to receive requests in the email linked to your service desk project.
 You will need to configure any forwarding rules or aliases in your email clients.